Chalmers’ fundamental values are: Openness, Participation, Respect, Diversity and Quality. They are to permeate all operations.

 People come to Chalmers from all over the world to work and study, and companies want to collaborate with us.
 One reason for this is that we maintain high quality in everything we do.
-But there is something else that appeals, something unique about every part of our activities – something we call the spirit of Chalmers.
+But there is something else that appeals, something unique about every part of our activities, a certain culture.

 Our ambition is for our collaboration partners to stand up for similar values.